Between stimulus and response, there is space.

 This process is called “ANGER TRIGGERS: A Self-Soothing, D-Escalation and Assertiveness Approach.”
 In this process, you become aware of and acknowledge when something “gets to you,” soothe yourself and put the situation in perspective at the moment through a three-minute structured process.
 You address what occurred later or another day… most people know from experience that the outcome is usually disappointing or worse if they are reactive in the hot moment or soon after, when still upset.

 You may not think that you have an anger management problem because you don’t lose your temper.
-If you automatically bottle up feelings, withdraw and or replay what happened, again and again, you may want to reconsider.
+However, if you automatically bottle up feelings, withdraw and or replay what happened, again and again, you may want to reconsider.
 Like lashing out, withdrawing interferes with the flow of a relationship.
 Over time these unresolved feelings build and lead to an outburst or depression or both.

 Both those who internalize or externalize their anger share a common link.
 Neither knows how to express themselves coherently and effectively about the triggering situation.
 You will acquire tools to decide if, when and how to address it afterwards.
 Once you digest what happened you could reframe a possible confrontation into conversation and be true to yourself at the same time with my “Template for Transformation.”
 Being able to regulate strong emotions and spikes in anxiety makes success in all types of relationships more likely.